WEST OF THE SASKATCHEWAN RIVER - A NIGHT ON THE PLAINS - A LODGE IN THE WILDERNESS - PRAIRIE FIRE - FIRST DAYS OF SASKATOON - MAROONED IN MIDSTREAM.

 "I'll just take a look," said Hicks.
 "If there is anything left, I can see the tops of the stacks from the hay pile on the roof," and in a moment he was clambering to that point of vantage.

 He stood cupping his hands before his eyes to focus his vision.
-Then he gave a shout.
+Then he shouted.
 "The stacks are still there," he cried, and sliding down began to shake hands frantically with the other two men.

 Reid was reputed rather pious, and there were tears of real emotion making tracks on his smoke-blackened cheeks when he said: "God has been good to us once more."